John Dolan (writer): Radio War Nerd

-Dolan is currently the co-host of the popular podcast Radio War Nerd with Mark Ames, which has more than 4,800 subscribers on Patreon.
+Dolan is currently the co-host of the popular podcast Radio War Nerd with Mark Ames which, as of March 2026, has over 6,000 paying subscribers on Patreon, and more than 15,000 followers.
 Started in August 2015, the podcast covers current geopolitical events and ongoing military engagements, as well as specific analysis of historical wars, such as the American Civil War, the Chechen War, and the Iraq War, among others.